 Menopause and Hair Damage

 Blood flow to the hair follicles also decreases with age, cutting down on access to key nutrients, like omega-3 fatty acids (which give hair a healthy shine), vitamins A and C (which prevent breakage), protein (which promotes hair growth), and beta carotene (which encourages your scalp to produce sebum, fighting dryness).5 Without enough of these nutrients, your hair also becomes more vulnerable to everyday styling, UV exposure, free radical damage, and oxidative stress.

-Here’s What You Can Do About Postmenopausal Hair Changes:
+Here’s What You Can Do About Menopausal Hair Changes:

-Changes to your hair during menopause or postmenopause can be stressful, but the good news is there’s something you can do about it.
-Lifestyle changes and products can help you maintain healthier hair and mitigate related symptoms, like changes to hair texture or loss.
+Menopausal hair changes can be stressful, but the good news is there’s something you can do about it.
+Lifestyle changes and products can help you maintain healthier hair and mitigate related symptoms, like changes to hair texture or hair loss.
 There are also ways that may work to reverse thinning hair after menopause.

 You can look for hair conditioners and serums that go beyond superficial (and temporary) benefits.
 Specific dietary supplements can also help, such as treatments that target the scalp and hair with clinically studied ingredients like arginine silicate inositol and magnesium biotinate that have been shown to actually promote hair growth and thickness.6

 Silvessa® is designed to restore and protect hair and skin affected by estrogen decline due to perimenopause or menopause.*